 Who are The Tuesday Club?

-The Tuesday Club are a 4 piece band beamed to earth between 1967 and 1979 with record collections to match.
-The band have been together for 7 years.
+The Tuesday Club are a 6 piece band who have now been together for 9 years.
 We perform hi-ocatane live shows and have released three albums, the latest – Art is Magic was released on May 6th 2018.

 Vive le Rock magazine described us as: “Infectious & uplifting”